Maintaining a healthy diet is one of the best weapons for fighting cardiovascular disease and other heart conditions.

 If you drink alcoholic beverages, limit your intake, as alcohol is high in calories.
 Limit intake to one drink per day for women and two for men.

 Prepare foods with little or no added salt.
-The American Heart Association recommends that all Americans aim to eat less than 1,500 mg of sodium per day.
+The American Heart Association recommends that all Americans aim to eat no more than 2,400 mg of sodium per day.